Will-Banksy/Will-Banksy/README.md

 Favourite programming language is Rust 🦀 but worked with and want to learn many more.
 I've done projects in many languages, notably HoneyScoop in C#, tower initially in LLVM IR, some classical cryptography tools in Java, and I've written a lot of C++, often using Qt for gui

-- 🔭 I’m currently working on my programming language tower and D&D tool druid_5e_manager
+- 🔭 I’m currently working on my programming language tower and D&D tool druid_5e_manager, in the free time around studies
 - 🌱 I’m currently learning about digital forensics and IoT
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Rust is memory safe